ultrazohm/ultrazohm_sw/docs/source/general/how_to_guides/how_to_set_encoder_offset/how_to_set_encoder_offset.rst

                  \node[anchor=west] (source) at (30,180){Offset};
              \end{axis}

+- Complex setup with encoder signal on external measurement device (e.g., oscilloscope) or voltage measurement on inverter
+- Does not account for iron losses, potentially leading to misalignment

 Flux-based (with test-bench machine)
 ====================================

-The flux based encoder alignment is based on the induced voltage (back-EMF) and uses the same operating condition as the back-EMF based method.
+The flux-based encoder alignment is based on the induced voltage (back-EMF) and uses the same operating condition as the back-EMF-based method.
-The machine under test for which the encoder offset should be determined is driven by an test bench machine to a fixed speed (open circuit, thus :math:`I_d=I_q=0`).
+The machine under test for which the encoder offset should be determined is driven by a test bench machine to a constant speed (open circuit, thus :math:`I_d=I_q=0`).
 In steady state, the voltage equations of the PMSM are given by [[#kellner_diss]_,p.
 16]:

 .. math::